danielcasto/pyscivorus/README.md

 # pyscivorus
-## A simple ray tracer made in pure python
+## A continuation from Python-Ray-Tracer-Engine